-Timing: 1 st year of study Scope: 10 ECTS Content: The aim of the subject element is to train the student to develop large- scale IT systems, where scalability is a key characteristic.
+Developing Large Systems Timing: 1st year of study Scope: 10 ECTS Content: The aim of the subject element is to train the student to develop large- scale IT systems, where scalability is a key characteristic.
 The student must have knowledge of how key system development methods handle issues related to scalability and the development of large distributed systems.
 The student must have Knowledge of concepts, techniques and technologies for the continuous integration and delivery of software-based systems.
 The student must be able to design, implement and maintain large distributed systems in distributed development teams.
-Learning objectives: Knowledge The student must have knowledge of: Issues related to the development of distributed and large-scale IT systems, and how disciplined and agile development methods prescribe how these issues should be handled The advantages, disadvantages and costs of using a system for the continuous integration and delivery of IT systems Quality criteria for the design of interfaces to subsystems Configuration and error reporting systems dedicated to the development of large distributed systems Skills The student can: Apply techniques for dividing a system into subsystems Design and energify requirements for subsystems Design and specify requirements for subsystems Use version control systems dedicated to the development of large distributed Ose version control systems dedicated to the development of large distributed systems in a distributed development team Use a system for continuous integration and delivery ,
+Learning objectives: Knowledae The student must have knowledge of: • Issues related to the development of distributed and large-scale ITsystems. and how disciplined and agile development methods prescribe how these issues should be handled • The advantages, disadvantages and costs of using a system for the continuous integration and delivery of IT systems • Quality criteria for the design of interfaces to subsystems Configuration and error reporting systems dedicated to the development of large distributed systems Skills The student can: Apply techniques for dividing a system into subsystems Design and specify requirements for subsystems • Use version control systems dedicated to the development of large distributed systems in a distributed development team Use a system for continuous integration and delivery